Water Burial Ceremonies Explained

-Water burials have been popular throughout history, whether that be a viking burial, involving a flaming arrow to ignite a raft. leading the deceased into Valhalla.
+Water burials have been popular throughout history, whether that be a Viking burial, involving a flaming arrow to ignite a raft. leading the deceased into Valhalla.
 Romans, Greeks, and Egyptians partook in water burials too, alongside cremation and land burial.

 In Buddhist and Hindu cultures, water burials took the form of cremation, followed by the scattering of the deceased's ashes at a body of water, this is a form of water burial that has been adapted over centuries and has become a standard for water burial ceremonies alongside burials at sea.
 Burials at sea have also become adapted with the inclusion of the burial of cremated remains using a water burial urn, and aren't just limited to the burial of an individual that hasn't been cremated.

 Biodegradable materials like wood were used throughout history, but through the early Roman periods through to the Renaissance.
-Ceramics, which don't have biodegradable properties have risen in prominence, both for decor purposes and for artistic vases.
+Ceramics, which don't have biodegradable properties have risen in prominence, both for décor purposes and for artistic vases.
 This has proven to be an issue for many who wish to give their loved ones an eco friendly ceremony, especially in more eco conscious times where we are given reminders of our impact on the environment more and more.

 Despite common misconceptions, cremation leaves only bone fragments which are then pulverised into a fine powder, this powder is not as eco friendly as people would like, which has posed further issues for people looking to hold a water burial ceremony post cremation.